kannans89/RustRepo/06_Variables/06_variables.md

 # Variables

-A variable provides us with named storage that our programs can manipulate.
-Each variable in Rust has a specific type, which determines the size and layout of the variable's memory; the range of values that can be stored within that memory;and the set of operations that can be applied to the variable.
+A variable is a named storage that  programs can manipulate.Simply put, a variable helps programs to store values.
+Variables in Rust are associated with a specific data type.
+The data type determines the size and layout of the variable's memory, the range of values that can be stored within that memory and the set of operations that can be performed on the variable.

+## Variable Naming-Rules

-The name of a variable can be composed of letters, digits, and the underscore character.
-It must begin with either a letter or an underscore.
-Upper and lowercase letters are distinct because Rust is case-sensitive .
+- The name of a variable can be composed of letters, digits, and the underscore character.
+- It must begin with either a letter or an underscore.
+- Upper and lowercase letters are distinct because Rust is case-sensitive .

 ## Syntax

-When you define a variable the type is optional in Rust.It will take the type from the value assigned.The syntax is given below.
+The data type is optional while declaring a variable in Rust.
+The data type is inferred from the value assigned to the variable.

+The syntax for declaring a variable is given below.

 ```rust
   let variable_name=value;// no type specified
   let variable_name:dataType = value; //type specified
 ```

-A simple example would be as given below.
+### Illustration

 ```rust
  fn main() {